 Sports vision training is becoming increasingly popular with athletes who want to take their game to the next level.
-When you consider all of the information that your eyes take in during an average game, it just makes sense that training your eyes to process that information better will yield some major benefits.
-If you want to vision-train your way to increased sports success, book a visit at McDonald Eye Care Associates in Lakeville, Minnesota, online now or call to schedule soon.
+80% of the information that we process is received through the eyes.
+As we train the eyes through neuroplasticity we retrain the brain to be more efficient.
+All athletes are looking for ways to improve.
+With sports vision training we will give you the visual edge to maximize sports performance.
+Book a visit at McDonald Eye Care Associates in Lakeville, Minnesota, online now or call (952) 469-3937 to schedule soon.

 Better dynamic visual acuity means that you get improved ability to see the objects around you while they’re in motion.
 This can help you see the split-second movements that you may otherwise miss.

 Improved depth perception means improved ability to quickly determine how fast others are moving and how far away they are from you.

 When you improve your hand-eye and eye-body coordination, you’re better able to respond to visual stimuli.
 This helps improve your timing and overall control of your body.

 When you improve your visual pursuit ability, you can better follow an object with your eyes.
 For example, you’ll find it easier to track a basketball or hockey puck once your visual pursuit is better.

 It’s important to improve your visual acuity when you’re an athlete because better visual acuity means your vision is sharper and clearer overall.

 With better visual concentration, you’ll notice better general awareness and an improved ability to tune out distractions.

 Improved visual reaction time means that your brain processes information faster, and this allows you to physically react faster, too.

 Visualization is something you can do at any time, but visualizing a positive outcome and making it happen may be easier after sports vision training.